Regulae I

 Transcendental Logic concerns the a priori principles of knowledge independent of experience.
 These are rooted in the factum rationis or fact of reason.
 Transcendental analysis identifies these a priori principles, which are the groundless ground of knowledge.
 Deny them and you made use of them.
 These principles overturn the skepticism that denies true knowledge, or even knowledge itself.
 Furthermore, all conceptual knowledge, whether analytic (like logic and mathematics) or synthetic (like science and metaphysics), is based on conventions and intersubjective agreements.
 This highlights the conventionality and fallibility of conceptual knowledge, emphasizing that absolute knowledge cannot be warranted by reason.

-Practical Epistemology covers maxims, involving 'as if' thinking, practical communication, the research-cell, and judgments a posteriori.
-These elements suggest a focus on applying and practicing knowledge in real-world contexts, using an opportunistic logic used contextually.
+Practical Epistemology covers maxims, involving 'as if' thinking, pragmatic communication, the research cell, and judgments a posteriori.
+These elements suggest a focus on applying and practicing knowledge in real-world contexts, using an opportunistic logic in a contextualized way.

 POD BOOK